Mother and Child Reunion

 "Mother and Child Reunion" is a song by the American singer-songwriter Paul Simon.
 It was the lead single from his second studio album, Paul Simon (1972), released on Columbia Records.
+The song reached No. 4 on the Billboard Hot 100 chart in March 1972.

 Background

-It was at the time one of the few songs by a non-Jamaican musician to use prominent elements of reggae.
-Simon was a fan of reggae music, and he listened to artists such as Jimmy Cliff, Desmond Dekker, and Byron Lee; he wanted to go to Kingston, Jamaica to record the song, as that was where Cliff had recorded his antiwar song "Vietnam" in 1970.
+It was, at the time, one of the few songs by a non-Jamaican musician to use prominent elements of reggae.
+Simon, who was a fan of reggae, listened to artists such as Jimmy Cliff, Desmond Dekker, and Byron Lee; he wanted to go to Kingston, Jamaica to record the song, as that was where Cliff had recorded his antiwar song "Vietnam" in 1970.

-The title has its origin in a chicken-and-egg dish called "Mother and Child Reunion" that Simon saw on a Chinese restaurant's menu.
+The title originates from a chicken-and-egg dish called "Mother and Child Reunion" that Simon saw on a Chinese restaurant's menu.
 The song's lyrics were inspired by a pet dog that was run over and killed.
 It was the first death Simon personally experienced, and he began to wonder how he would react if the same happened to his first wife, Peggy Harper.
 "Somehow there was a connection between this death and Peggy and it was like Heaven, I don't know what the connection was," Simon told Rolling Stone in 1972.